ScepterSW/Scepter-Wiki/en/ScepterSDK/MultilanguageSDK/CSharp.md

 PointCloudCaptureAndSaveDepthImgToColorSensor   //Capture the point cloud and save the depth image to the color sensor.
 PointCloudVectorAndSave                         //Capture and save point clouds in the ROI.
 PointCloudVectorAndSaveDepthImgToColorSensor    //Capture the point cloud in the ROI and save the depth image to the color sensor.
+SingleFrameDelayTest                            //Get the delay for trigger to get frame in APP.
+ToFExposureTimeOfHDRSetGet                      //Set and get ToF exposure time of the device,in HDR enabled.
+ToFExposureTimeOfWDRSetGet                      //Set and get ToF exposure time of the device,in WDR enabled.
 ToFExposureTimeSetGet                           //Set and get ToF exposure time of the device.
 ToFFiltersSetGet                                //Set and get ToF Filters switch of the device.
 TransformColorImgToDepthSensorFrame             //Color image is transformed to depth sensor space where the resolution is the same as the depth frame's resolution.